mvolkmann/blog/src/swift/SFSymbols.md

 SF Symbols 5 added an Animation Inspector, shown in the screenshot below.
 This provides a way to see all the animation options available for a given SF Symbol and preview them without writing any code.
+To copy Swift code for a specified animation, click the clipboard icon and select "Copy Configuration for Swift".

 <img alt="SF Symbols Animation Inspector" style="width: 100%"
   src="/blog/assets/SFSymbols-animation-inspector.png?v={{pkg.version}}"